huma-engineering/huma-docs/data-collection/huma-app/getting-started/navigating-the-app.md

 # How it works​

-Depending on the app configuration, there will be up to four different areas, accessible via the navigation menu at the bottom.
+Depending on the Huma App configuration, there will be up to four different areas, accessible via the navigation menu at the bottom.

 The default homepage is usually the [To do/Timeline](../features/to-dos.md) page.
 This is where you will see any actionable items assigned to you by the care team, such as appointment requests, Learn content, or modules pending data collection.